deploy bookinfo application components for all versions less than v3

 echo $KEYCLOAK_URL

 5. Set the Keycloak admin token.
 If you see a parsing error, try running the curl command by itself.
-You might notice that your network is blocking the requests, which might require updating the security settings so that the request can be processed.
+You might notice that your internet provider or network rules are blocking the requests.
+If so, you can update your security settings or change the network so that the request can be processed.

 export KEYCLOAK_TOKEN=$(curl -d "client_id=admin-cli" -d "username=admin" -d "password=admin" -d "grant_type=password" "$KEYCLOAK_URL/realms/master/protocol/openid-connect/token" | jq -r .access_token)